 We are proud to be a founding partner of the Rum Consumers Alliance, a coalition of rum clubs across the US collaborating to raise awareness and understanding of the category of rum through education and advocacy with transparency at the forefront of our agenda.
 Check out the RCA website for more info.

-In addition to our monthly events with top rum brands and producers, Austin Rum Society offers guided, educational, private and group tastings for those at any stage of their rum journey.
+Austin Rum Society hosts monthly tastings with top rum brands and producers, which are open to all members.
+Additionally, ARS offers guided, educational, private and group tastings for those at any stage of their rum journey.
 Below are options that can be customized and catered to meet your needs and preferences.
 Please contact us for pricing, scheduling, and other details.

 Overview: Rum is the most diverse, dynamic and misunderstood spirit in the world.
 Derived from the byproduct of the sugarcane plant (technically a grass), there are no universal guidelines for how it should be produced.
 That does not mean rum completely lacks regulation.
 In fact, certain heritage producing countries have stringent criteria to ensure the creation of a distinct product of that region (think: Scotch, Cognac, etc).
 Countless factors can contribute to the style and flavor of a rum.
 This class will help you navigate this massive, confusing category and set you on a path of discovery and understanding.